 Giant Woven Brake Lining, Type 400, differs from Standard Woven, Type 300, only in weave, because of the greater thickness and density required.
-Furnished $3\sqrt{7}$ to 17° thick in widths of 2° to 12° .
-(Jutch facings are also 1" thick, in widths of 2" to 12".
+Furnished 35'' to 1'' thick, in widths of 2'' to 12''.
 Clutch facings are also furnished (Giant Woven Facings, Type 450), sizes being governed by the sizes of the lining.
-Maximum diameter 12", but can be cut into keystone-shaped segments for large disc clutches.
+Maximum diameter 12'', but can be cut into keystone-shaped segments for large disc clutches.

-Rotary Woven Brake Lining, Type 401, is similar to Type 400 but is made especially for use in rotary drill rigs in $1.3/16^{"}$ standard thickness and in widths from 8" to 12".
+Rotary Woven Brake Lining.
+Type 401, is similar to Type 400 but is made especially for use in rotary drill rigs in 1.3/16" standard thickness and in widths from 8" to 12".
 Other sizes can also be furnished.